Lowclouds/logtag/README.md

 # @lowclouds/logtag
 Tagged logging that is always available

+Note: if you started with the 0.1.0 version, please use this version instead to avoid some invisible failures.

 Do you hate having to comment and uncomment log calls when trying to debug?
 If so, then this library is for you.
 It allows you to define tags, which you can individually set or clear from the console while your code is running in a browser.
 If your code is on the server, well maybe you can hack this to make it work there; I don't know.

 First, how to set up and use it.